What is the purpose of... the Synchrotron and its structural techniques?

 Introduction - Andrew THOMPSON, Scientific Director

-Synchrotron SOLEIL - The contribution of synchrotrons to understanding the structure of matter - some examples and future prospects - Andrea ZITOLO, Research Associate
+SOLEIL Synchrotron – The contribution of synchrotrons to understanding the structure of matter – some examples and prospects for the future - Andrea ZITOLO, Research Officer

 Synchrotron SOLEIL – X-ray absorption spectroscopy: a versatile tool for studying the electronic and atomic structure of materials - Werner PAULUS, Professor, Montpellier